Jerome Powell: Biden administration (2021–2025)

-Second Trump administration (2025–present)
+Second Trump administration (2025–2026)

 Trump has expressed disapproval regarding the Fed's maintenance of higher interest rates.
-When questioned regarding whether the President has the authority to remove a sitting Fed Chair, Powell stated that this is "not permitted under the law."
+When questioned regarding whether the president has the authority to remove a sitting Fed chair, Powell stated that this is "not permitted under the law."
 In April 2025, Trump posted on Truth Social that "Powell's termination cannot come fast enough!"
 Legal scholars agree that a sitting Fed Chair cannot be removed without cause.
-Trump has continued to raise the possibility of firing Powell, with varying degrees of urgency.
+Trump continued to raise the possibility of firing Powell, with varying degrees of urgency.
 On July 16, 2025, Trump reportedly penned a letter to dismiss Powell as Fed Chair.
 However, Trump later denied those reports to reporters at the White House.

-Trump conflict

-In July 2018, U.S. president Donald Trump began a conflict with Powell, whom he nominated to the position in November 2017.
+Powell remained as Fed chair pro tempore until Warsh was sworn into office.